Skip to content

 Array values for OR matching

-When a user property can have multiple acceptable values, use an array.
-The user's property must match any one of the listed values.
+When a user parameter can have multiple acceptable values, use an array.
+The user's parameter must match any one of the listed values.

 yaml